 - It is vital to make sure that you know your blood type.
 Keep in mind that Rh incompatibility can result in jaundice, which in turn can cause cerebral palsy.

 Diagnosis of cerebral palsy is not always an easy process as it is a complex disability.
 Doctors may suspect that a baby has cerebral palsy if they display slow motor development, unusual posture, or has floppy or tight muscle tone.

 The time varies when doctors give parents an official diagnosis that their child has cerebral palsy.
 Babies that are very premature are usually monitored carefully and may need to get an early MRI scan done.

 However, the majority of children with cerebral palsy are not premature babies.
 Most are born at full term and no form of disability is considered until they fail to meet the usual infant milestones.
 An MRI might show that there is an injury to the brain, but in most cases, it is too early to predict the impact at that stage.

 Doctors will diagnose cerebral palsy after paying special attention to the movements of the child – both their muscle tone and voluntary movements.

 As mentioned already, some children may have stiff, tight muscles, while the muscles in other children may be relaxed and floppy.
 Doctors will also look if the child favors one side to the other or has unusual postures.

-The signs of mild cerebral palsy tend to often go unnoticed until the patient reaches the age of 3 to 5.
-But it could also be because the doctor needs to make sure that the child has not developed some other type of movement disorder that may get worse over time (a progressive disorder).
+The signs of mild cerebral palsy often tend to go unnoticed until the patient reaches the ages 3 to 5.
+But it could also be because the doctor needs to make sure the child has not developed some other type of movement disorder that may get worse over time (a progressive disorder).

 Moderate to more severe cases of cerebral palsy are often diagnosed by the time a child reaches the age of 2 years.
 The type of cerebral palsy that a child has may also have an effect on how soon the doctor can make a diagnosis.